Strictly Necessary Cookies: What Are They & Why Do They Matter?

 These cookies perform crucial functions such as remembering items in a shopping cart, maintaining consumer login sessions, ensuring site security, and preserving consumer settings throughout a browsing session.

-As they don't collect data for marketing or tracking, they are fundamental for site operation and privacy protection.
-Here are some examples of what strictly necessary cookies do:
+As they don’t collect data for marketing or tracking, they are fundamental for site operation and privacy protection.
+Here are some examples of what strictly necessary cookies (also known as essential cookies) do:

-It's important to note that strictly necessary cookies are exempt from the cookie consent requirements under GDPR principles due to their essential nature.
+It’s important to note that strictly necessary cookies are exempt from the cookie consent management requirements under General Data Protection Regulation principles due to their essential nature.
 This means that businesses do not need explicit consumer consent to deploy these cookies.

 Are Strictly Necessary Cookies Exempt from Cookie Consent?

-Strictly necessary cookies are indeed exempt from the standard cookie consent requirements.
+Strictly necessary cookies are exempt from the standard cookie consent requirements.

-According to GDPR principles, these cookies are deemed vital for a website's basic functionality and consumer experience.
-This exemption stems from the understanding that without these cookies, many websites simply wouldn't function as expected.
+According to GDPR and Eprivacy Directive principles, these cookies are deemed vital for a website’s basic functionality and consumer experience.
+This exemption stems from the understanding that without these cookies, many websites simply wouldn’t function as expected.

 To elaborate, strictly necessary cookies don't track consumers' activities for marketing purposes, nor do they gather any personal data unless it is essential for functionality.